 I obtained my Bachelor in Education (B.Ed.) in Pretoria, South Africa.
 After I completed my studies I started off my career in London, UK, where I lived for one year.
 It was a wonderful experience where I had the opportunity to work with children ages 3 – 11.
 I taught various subjects including Language and Literacy to most of the youger groups.
 Some of my most precious memories was teaching in the Reception classes.
 When I returned to South Africa, I was thrilled to teach in both English and Afrikaans at a school for children with special needs in Pretoria.
 A few years later, a new journey here in Heidelberg (Germany) had began for me.

-I have always preferred teaching and working with young children, therefore here at the DAI Kindergarten I am truly enjoying building into the lives and development of the young children.
-It has always been a passion of mine, to help and guide children, even from a young age, build good foundations so they can enjoy their skills and talents as they grow up and discover new beginnings!
+I have always preferred teaching and working with young children, therefore here at the DAI Kindergarten where I’ve been working since 2015 I am truly enjoying building into the lives and development of the young children.
+It has always been a passion of mine to help and guide children, even from a young age, build good foundations so they can enjoy their skills and talents as they grow up and discover new beginnings!

 From: Belfast, Northern Ireland